 \section{Related Work}

 \textbf{Large Language Models.} Recent advances in computational infrastructure and the availability of large-scale corpora have driven the development of LLMs capable of remarkable generalization \citep{gpt5, achiam2023gpt, team2023gemini, touvron2023llama}.
-These capabilities have been further enhanced by instruction tuning \citep{wei2021finetuned} and reinforcement learning from human feedback \citep{ouyang2022training}, enabling models to perform complex reasoning and follow diverse natural language instructions \citep{ke2025survey}.
+These capabilities have been further enhanced by instruction tuning \citep{wei2021finetuned} and reinforcement learning from human feedback \citep{ouyang2022training}, enabling models to perform complex text reasoning.

 This scaling paradigm has fueled a wave of increasingly capable LLMs and pushing the boundaries across a wide spectrum of benchmarks, from graduate-level exams \citep{rein2024gpqa} and mathematical problem solving \citep{phan2025humanity} to competitive programming and multi-agent systems \citep{kapoor2024ai, liang2024learning}.
 Despite these breakthroughs, LLMs continue to exhibit persistent limitations, particularly in modeling long-range dependencies, maintaining discourse coherence, and avoiding factual inconsistencies \citep{ivgi2023efficient, liang-etal-2023-open, wu2024rethinking}.
 Discourse analysis, which focuses on understanding document-level structure, coherence, and information flow, offers a principled lens through which these limitations can be exposed and addressed.
 We pursue this line of research in this paper.